 A. It is required of superiors, according to that power they receive from God, and that relation wherein they stand, to love, pray for, and bless their inferiors; to instruct, counsel, and admonish them; countenancing, commending, and rewarding such as do well; and discountenancing, reproving, and chastising such as do ill; protecting, and providing for them all things necessary for soul and body: and by grave, wise, holy, and exemplary carriage, to procure glory to God, honour to themselves, and so to preserve that authority which God hath put upon them.

 [Emphasis added.
-Numbers refer to scriptural proofs found in the web document referenced below.]
+Numbers refer to scriptural proofs found in the web document cited below.]

 Whereas, Q. 130.
 What are the sins of superiors?